Sunday, 7 September 2014

 Monday, 14 October 2013

-Months and months ago I saw this recipe online and ever since I have been dying to make it.
-It looked so beautiful when she made it and I highly recommend giving it a go.
-Coconut is one of my favorite flavours and I love it in everything from cakes to curries!
+Months and months ago I saw this recipe online and it looked pretty damn good.
+Michelle made it so beautifully and I highly recommend giving it a go.
+Coconut is one of my favorite flavours and I love it in pretty much everything!

 Obviously I didn't get to take a photo of the inside because it was a gift but I made four layers of sponge and used pink food colouring to make them a pale pink which looked really pretty layered with the white frosting.
-I couldn't quite get the hang of the coconut frosting from the original recipe so I threw together a fluffy coconut buttercream instead which tasted amazing.
-The coconut seemed to cut through the butter in the frosting and made it really light.
+I couldn't quite get the hang of the coconut frosting from the original recipe so I threw together a fluffy coconut buttercream instead which tasted pretty decent.
+The coconut definitely takes away the heavy flavour of the butter.

-If you're planning on making this cake then I'd suggest locating some shredded coconut before you buy the other ingredients; we searched all over the county for shredded coconut because dessicated just isn't right.
-You would think it'd be an easy enough ingredient to find, but it seems that Britain really doesn't sell much of it!
-Yet another disadvantage of British supermarkets.
-In the end I found a Chinese supermarket in Milton Keynes which sold frozen blocks of shredded coconut.
-Britain needs American food shops!
-I'm sure if you also live in Britain you share my pain...
+If you're planning on making this cake then I'd suggest finding some shredded coconut before you buy the other ingredients; I searched all over the county for shredded coconut because dessicated just isn't right.
+You would think it'd be an easy enough ingredient to find, but it seems that Britain really doesn't have much of it, Yet another disadvantage of British supermarkets.
+In the end I found a Chinese supermarket in Milton Keynes which sells frozen blocks of shredded coconut.
+Britain needs more American food shops!
+I'm sure if you live in Britain you also share my pain...

-I really hope I have convinced you guys to try making this cake; its so simple and relatively easy to make but looks so fresh.
-If you give it a go, I'd suggest trying the original frosting recipe.
-However if, like me and aren't very experienced in the frosting department, then whip up some thick buttercream with butter and icing sugar and then slowly add coconut milk until you obtain the desired consistency- it should be smooth but solid enough to hold its shape around the cake without sliding around everywhere and making a mess but also not so hard that it's all clumpy.
+Also, if you give it a go, I'd suggest trying the original frosting recipe.
+However if you're like me and aren't very experienced in the frosting department, then whip up some thick buttercream (butter and icing sugar) and then slowly add coconut milk until you obtain the right consistency- it should be solid enough to hold its shape around the cake without sliding around everywhere and making a mess but also not so hard that it's all clumpy.